amandavisconti/literaturegeek/_posts/2016-09-09-digital-humanities-initiative.md

 ## My role & the Purdue Libraries

 I'm a digital humanities assistant professor and specialist librarian in the Purdue University Libraries.
 The Libraries here is its own department, including faculty who can teach in other departments.
-We don't have an academic program of our own for listing courses within the Libraries, and I don't believe anyone has a required teaching load (our faculty who are reference librarians do share reference desk shifts, and our roles each have other requirements that result in varying degrees of keeping to a schedule).
+We don't have an academic program of our own for listing courses within the Libraries, and I don't believe anyone has a required teaching load.
 The norm for our faculty and many of our professional staff is to frequently teach/co-teach formal courses, or to do other sorts of teaching and training like leading skill workshops or visiting classes to present "one-shot" lectures on a specific topic.

 ## Purdue